Ficool

 So staying silent and disturbing the surface as little as possible was key.

 Watching the surroundings with a tranquil expression.
-Small mounds of liquid began forming around him as he closed in on the crater's center, the liquid parting and floating upward, creating columns of the tarry substance of differing sizes, releasing more of the dark, misty substance into the surrounding air.
+Small mounds of liquid began forming around him as he closed in on the crater's center, the liquid parting and floating upward, creating columns of the tarry substance of differing sizes.

-Feeling his gaze grow heavier, the negative effects of the mist surrounding Noctis were taking their toll.
+Feeling his gaze grow heavier, the negative effects of the mist surrounding Noctis were taking their first toll.

-It was common knowledge among Authority Wealders, and even the mortal population was quite aware of this fog and some of its effects.
-The fog's origin, after all, was the void which people had to best, if they dared to cross realms, and this here was a lesser version of the void, a mere fracture of the greater whole, an entity older than humanity itself.
+The fog's origin, after all, was the void which people had to best, if they dared to cross when migrating realms, and this here was a lesser version of the void, a mere fracture of the greater whole, an entity older than humanity itself.

 The effects, however, were still quite frightening, even if the density of mist was far less than what could be seen when traversing realms.

-Normal people would start hallucinating after a while of exposure, and the more they were exposed, the more their minds would start to dull, until physical effects like body parts starting to darken and liquify would show themselves.
-Until in the end they would simply cease to exist, assimilated by the void, returned to nothingness.
+They would be lulled into its embrace until physical effects like body parts starting to darken and liquify would show themselves.
+Until in the end they would simply cease to exist, assimilated by the void, returned to nothingness or formlessness.

 For people like him, the physical and mental effects were considerably reduced, since the Call, the bane of all Authority Wealders, was pulling at their being, interfering with the assimilation into another force, pulling them towards the assimilation with another great cosmic entity.